Arinono/plex-notifier/README.md

 ## Starting the notifier

 **REQUIRED ENVIRONMENT VARIABLES:**
-- **HOST_URL**: Points to this program.
+- **SELF_DOMAIN**: Points to this program.
 This is used by Discord to get posters, hosted here in `/images`.
-- **DISCORD_GUILD_ID**: Is your Discord Guild ID.
+- **DISCORD_CHANNEL_ID**: Is your Discord Channel ID.

-You can find it by right-clicking on your discord server, then:
+You can find it by right-clicking on your discord channel, then:

 ![Discord Guild ID](.github/readme-assets/discord-guild-id.png?raw=true "Discord Guild ID")